 - What information does my team need access to?

-- In what areas are my team confused?
+- In what areas is my team confused?

 The answers will provide keys to meeting operational needs within your unique team.